amplifyeyecare-logo-base2-icon

 If a person has permanent vision loss due to macular degeneration, or any eye disease or condition, they should schedule a low vision evaluation with a low vision optometrist.
 Not to be confused with a retinal specialist or ophthalmologist, whose job it is to ensure that the disease does not get worse, a low vision optometrist’s goal is to help the patient find the right tools, resources,treatments, and devices that will enable that patient to have the best possible vision that they are capable of.
 At the early stages of macular degeneration, a low vision optometrist will spend a lot of time helping the patient understand the changes that they are experiencing.
 However as their vision deteriorates, they will spend the time with our low vision optometrist or low vision therapist to determine the most effective options.

-Schedule your visit with our eye doctors for a comprehensive eye exam at our well-established optometry clinic in Olympia, serving patients from the surrounding areas including Lakewood, Tacoma, and Lacey.
+Get superior care when you schedule an appointment for a comprehensive eye exam at our trusted optometry clinic in Olympia, serving patients from the surrounding areas including Lakewood, Tacoma, and Lacey.
 Call (360) 491-2121 or fill out this form to make an appointment today.

 Testimonials